thomas-zahner/rustlab-2024-ratatui/README.md

 git clone https://github.com/orhun/rustlab2024
 ```

-The repository contains a [cargo workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) with the following crates:

-- `server`: A TCP server that handles the communication between clients.
-- `common`: Shared types (e.g. commands, events) for the server and client.

-Your job is to implement the terminal client for this chat application using Ratatui!
+Your job is to implement a terminal client for a chat application using Ratatui!

-### Start cooking!

-TODO
+Begin by following the chapters in [workshop/00_intro.md](./workshop/00_intro.md)

 ## References